El-Mariachi760/go-note/README.md

 ## User Story

 - AS A small business owner
-- I WANT to be able to wuite and save notes
+- I WANT to be able to write and save notes
 - SO THAT I can organize my thoughts and keep track of tasks I need to complete

 ## Screenshots